Pion $\beta$ decay and $\tau\to\pi\pi\nu_\tau$ beyond leading logarithms

-Starting from Eq.~\eqref{eq:LEFT1}, to achieve NLL (and NLL$_s$) accuracy one needs to compute the matrix element of $O_\beta \equiv \bar e_L\gamma_\rho \nu_{eL}\,\bar u_L\gamma^\rho d_L$ between the appropriate external states to $\Order(\alpha)$ (and $\Order(\alpha \alpha_s)$), including finite, nonlogarithmically enhanced terms, whose scheme dependence will cancel the one in $C^{(f)}_\beta (\mu,a)$.
+\emph{Matching to ChPT}---Starting from Eq.~\eqref{eq:LEFT1}, to achieve NLL (and NLL$_s$) accuracy one needs to compute the matrix element of $O_\beta \equiv \bar e_L\gamma_\rho \nu_{eL}\,\bar u_L\gamma^\rho d_L$ between the appropriate external states to $\Order(\alpha)$ (and $\Order(\alpha \alpha_s)$), including finite, nonlogarithmically enhanced terms, whose scheme dependence will cancel the one in $C^{(f)}_\beta (\mu,a)$.
 In the EFT approach, one computes $\langle f | O_\beta | i \rangle$ in ChPT, the low-energy EFT in which the degrees of freedom are mesons and baryons, along with light particles involved in the electroweak interactions (photons, charged leptons, and neutrinos).
 Through tree-level and loop amplitudes, ChPT captures the infrared (IR) physics to a given order in the low-energy expansion, while encoding the short-distance and nonperturbative effects of hard virtual photons in appropriate LECs.
 We next provide a representation of the LECs contributing to pion $\beta$ decay and $\tau\to\pi\pi\nu_\tau$, capturing the short-distance contributions to NLL and NLL$_s$ accuracy as well as nonperturbative effects originating at the hadronic scale.
-We will first present the results and then briefly discuss how we arrived at those, while relegating more details to \ref{app:matching} and \ref{app:matching1}.
+Next, we present the main results, while more details of the derivation are discussed in the End Matter.

 In the spirit of EFT, we factorize the dependence on the LEFT Wilson coefficient from the chiral LECs~\cite{Cirigliano:2023fnz}, as a result of which these LECs carry a dependence on both scales $\mu$ and $\mu_\chi$, and on the evanescent scheme parameter $a$.
 The relevant linear combination of the $X_i$~\cite{Knecht:1999ag} and $K_i$~\cite{Urech:1994hd} reads \beq X_\ell(\mu_\chi,\mu, a) \equiv \bigg(X_6^r -4K_{12}^r+\frac{4}{3}X_1^r\bigg)(\mu_\chi,\mu, a). \eeq Matching LEFT with three quark flavors and ChPT, and using the results from Refs.~\cite{Cirigliano:2023fnz,Gorbahn:2025ssv} for the $\Order(\alpha)$ and $\Order (\alpha \alpha_s)$ terms, respectively, we find